Vikas2593/Playwright_Framework_Enterprise/README.md

-# Playwright Framework for SauceDemo
+# Playwright Framework for OrangeHRM

 ## Overview
-This is an enterprise-level Playwright framework for testing the [SauceDemo](https://www.saucedemo.com) website.
+This is an enterprise-level Playwright framework for testing the [OrangeHRM](https://opensource-demo.orangehrmlive.com/) website.
 It includes:

 - TypeScript support
 - Custom reporting